-A range of methods will be adopted to direct and support learning on this module using a blended learning approach.
-This module will be delivered across Semester 1 and is composed of the following, spread over the semester:
+A range of methods will be adopted to direct and support learning on this module.
+This module will be delivered across Semester 1 and is composed of the following, spread over the semester: 22 hours face to face lectures.

-22 hours face to face lectures 11 hours face to face tutorials
+11 hours face to face tutorials.

-You will attend a two-hour lecture online and face to face in alternate weeks.
-For each of the lectures you will be asked to carry out some preparatory work which will include reading articles, book chapters and primary legal materials.
+You will attend a weekly two-hour face to face lecture.
+For each of the lectures you will be asked to carry out some preparatory work whih will include reading articles, book chapters and primary legal materials.
 Your preparation will also include independently researching questions set.
-The tutorials will be organised after every two weeks to discuss the main issues and respond to the questions covered in the main lectures.
+The tutorials will be organised every two weeks to discuss the main issues and respond to the questions covered in the main lectures.